sts10/sts10.github.io/_posts/2017-11-18-trying-go-and-rust.markdown

 ![sums explained](/img/go-and-rust/map.png)

-While writing the program I made some notes on sticking points I ran into.
 In general the Go program went pretty smoothly!
+But while writing the program I made some notes on sticking points I ran into.

 ### Getting User Input

 I had some trouble taking an input from the console and then converting it to an integer.
-My assumption that the input would come in as a String, and that it would somehow have to converted to a integer, was correct.
+My assumption that the input would come in as a String, and that it would somehow have to be converted to a integer, was correct.

 After a bunch of Googling and false starts, I found `fmt.Scan(&moveInt)` which somehow did both things I wanted-- prompt the user for input _while also_ maintaining type `int` for the variable `moveInt`.
 Awesome-- but, you know, weird how cryptic it is.
 Though to be fair I never fully understood Ruby's `scan` method either.